Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 6/6/2023 - Israel Velazquez
 Added even more accessor methods, gave towers their own menu option, made the screen be based more on SQUARESIZE instead on relying on magic numbers, and I added some work in progress additions for addons.

+6/7/2023 - Israel Velazquez
+Added a method to return a tower of a type you are looking for.
+Made the menu look better for a tower.

 info